pike13inc/booking_platform_integration_example/README.md

-# Intergrating your Class Schedule Aggregator Application with Front Desk
+# Intergrating your Membership Aggregator Application with Front Desk

 ## Setup